1987 Pacific typhoon season: Typhoon Dinah (Luding)

 An area of low pressure developed near Guam on August 19, and on August 21, the low reached tropical storm intensity as it moved generally west.
 Intensification was initially gradual, but Dinah became a typhoon early on August 24, and subsequently began to intensify at a faster pace.
 Dinah reached its highest strength on August 26 before turning northward on August 28 and into a less favorable conditions aloft, which prompted weakening.
 Dinah entered the Sea of Japan after passing near Okinawa on August 29, where Dinah leveled off in intensity.
 The system then began to recurved towards southwestern Japan, and after passing through the area, Dinah transitioned into an extratropical cyclone on August 31, although the remnants could be traced for four more days as it approached the International Date Line.
 Across Okinawa, one person was killed, six more were injured, eight homes were destroyed or seriously damaged, and 13 boats sunk or were damaged.
 Damage exceeded $1.3 million (1987 USD).
 On the island of Kyushu, 250 homes were flooded and about 450,000 homeowners lost power.
 Throughout Japan, eight people perished, and 89 were wounded.
 The typhoon destroyed nearly 40,000 dwellings and an additional 600 were flooded.
 In South Korea, 4,372 structures were destroyed, leaving more than 11,000 people homeless.
 Nationwide, the typhoon was responsible for flooding 80,000 ha of crops.
 Property damage was estimated at $39.1 million.

 Tropical Depression Ed

-Ed formed in the middle of West Pacific.
-The storm only peaked as a Tropical Depression, despite its length.
-Tropical Depression Ed then dissipated on 29 August.
+A tropical disturbance was first detected east of the Marshall Islands on August 20th.
+The disturbance organized as it quickly moved west-northwest and a Tropical Cyclone Formation Alert (TCFA) was first issued at 0600 UTC on August 21 as both central convection and upper-level outflow improved, and 18 hours later it was designated Tropical Depression 12W by the Joint Typhoon Warning Center (JTWC).
+However, 12W was initially short lived, as decreased organization prompted the JTWC to issue its final warning on the depression at 0600 UTC on August 23, although they continued to monitor the system for signs of regeneration.
+On August 26, 12W was upgraded to a tropical depression once again, and by 0000 UTC on August 27, the depression was upgraded to a tropical storm, receiving the name Ed.
+Ed peaked soon after with estimated 1-minute sustained winds of 65 km/h (40 mph).
+The system was once again short lived, and the JTWC issued its final warning for the system at 0000 UTC on August 28 as convection was stripped away from the low-level circulation.